• 10.00am - 5.30pm

 Suicide

-As the British moved into the fortress they discovered the body of Theodore just inside the second gate.
-Rather than be captured, he had committed suicide with a pistol that had been a gift from Queen Victoria.
+As the British moved into the fortress, they discovered the body of Tewodros just inside the second gate.
+Rather than wait to be captured, he had committed suicide with a pistol that had been a gift from Queen Victoria.
 As news of his death spread, all resistance from the defenders came to an end.

-Napier's Anglo-Indian army had won, and the campaign had cost just 18 wounded and two killed.
-No accurate record of how many Abyssinian casualties were sustained was taken.
+Napier's Anglo-Indian army had won.
+The campaign had cost just 18 wounded and two killed.
+No accurate record was taken of how many Abyssinian casualties were sustained.

 'The End of King Theodore', based on a sketch by William Simpson who accompanied the 1868 expedition